v3natio/halofiles/README.md

   - other stuff like newsboat, sc-im, sxiv, etc.

 - I try to minimize what's directly in `~` so:
-  - Conforming to the [XDG specification](https://wiki.archlinux.org/title/XDG_Base_Directory) is key.
+  - Conforming to the [XDG specification](https://wiki.archlinux.org/title/XDG_Base_Directory) is crucial.
   - All configs that can be in `~/.config/` are.
-  - Environmental variables are set in `~/.zprofile` so programs conform to the XDG specification.
+  - Environment variables are set in `~/.zprofile`.

 ## Install